NazlicanTavis/WashMate/README.md

 ---

 ## Technologies Used
-[cite_start]The project is built using a Client-Side Web Application architecture powered by Google Firebase services:
+The project is built using a Client-Side Web Application architecture powered by Google Firebase services:

 * **Frontend:** HTML5, CSS3, JavaScript (Vanilla)
 * **Authentication:** Firebase Authentication (Email/Password)